Bryan-0/aws-terraform-scalable-web-app/README.md

 # Scalable Web App Blueprint (AWS + Terraform)

-Infrastructure Design done by me :)
+Infrastructure Design

 ![image](https://user-images.githubusercontent.com/8051411/236645568-476b326f-15df-4a57-bdb5-a293b50b559c.png)

 Feel free to modify and adapt it to your needs, this is a purely practice project but it can be refined, enhanced and used in a production environment if needed.

-**Note**: The full infra hasn't been done yet, it is still a work in progress.
+**Note: The full infra hasn't been done yet, it is still a work in progress.**

 ### Dependencies